torvalds/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 	      www.syskonnect.de

-	  Some COMPAQ machines have a problem with PCI under Linux.
+	  Some COMPAQ machines have a problem with PCI under GNU/Linux.
 This is described in the 'PCI howto' document (included in some distributions or available from the www, e.g. at 'www.linux.org') and no workaround is available.